julitiux/julitiux/content/posts/pro_git.md

 git rm --cached <file>
 ```

-If you forget add a file in a commit --amend and you dont want keep the commit's text
+If you forget add a file in a commit --amend and you dont want keep the commit's text.
+Remember confirm you commit with 'git add .' just for the command works

 ```terminal
 git commit --amend --online